 Lastly, soundbars are often tagged as providing a front-heavy sound.
 Even though they are wide, they don’t provide the same surround sound experience as a multi-component system.

 There are many reasons to choose each of these sound systems.
-Both are a great alternative to traditional surround sound systems and a step up from your TV’s low-quality sound.
+Both are a great alternative to traditional surround sound systems and a step up from your TV’s low-quality sound, even if you haven’t chosen the holy grail, Sonos Arc, and opted for alternatives like what’s explored in our guide, instead.
 The right choice for you will ultimately depend on your budget and your needs, such as connectivity options and style.

 Hopefully, you’ve learned the in’s and out’s of each system, so you can make an educated choice that meets your needs in every aspect.
 Happy speaker hunting!